aws-samples/aws-get-started-workshop/content/02-base/05-onboard-foundation-team.md

 {{< toc >}}

-## 1. Create AWS SSO Users for Foundation Team Users
+## 1. Create AWS SSO users for foundation team members

 In prepartion for adding foundation team users to AWS SSO, decide on the format of the user name.
 Typically, the user name will simply be the user's corporate email address that is often used for SaaS services.